 Every grape has its own unique, character and flavor.
 These traits shape the important characteristics found in a wine.
 Any grape can be planted in any soil.
 In fact, that’s what used to happen.
 Today, with better vineyard management techniques, most vineyards plant the type of fruit that is best suited to its soil types and weather.
 This understanding of which grapes work best in which terroir allows winemakers to produce the best wines possible from their vineyards as this will allow the fruit to achieve the desirable level phenolic ripeness the grower is seeking.
 California wines are produced in all shapes, sizes and colors.
 In fact, today, wine is made in all 50 states!
-While there could be thousands of grape varieties grown in America, we are focused on the most important varietals that we taste the most often in red and white wine .
+While there could be hundreds of grape varieties grown in America, we are focused on the most important varietals that we taste the most often in red and white wine that are planted in California.

 Bordeaux Grape Varieties for Red and White California Wine